 Treatment and prognosis

-Prognosis, even with a relatively large haemotoma, is in general quite good, as long as the clot is evacuated in time.
-A smaller haematoma can be treated conservatively 2, sometimes resulting in calcification of the dura.
+Prognosis, even with a relatively large hematoma, is in general quite good, as long as the clot is evacuated promptly.
+A smaller hematoma without mass effect or swirl sign can be treated conservatively 2, sometimes resulting in calcification of the dura.

-Occasionally delayed complications are encountered, usually relating to the injured meningeal vessel.
+Occasionally late complications are encountered, usually relating to the injured meningeal vessel.
 They include:

-In large hematomas, there is rarely significant confusion as to the correct diagnosis.
-In smaller lesions, especially when there is associated parenchymal injury (e.g. cerebral contusions, traumatic subarachnoid blood, concurrent subdural haematoma) the diagnosis can be more challenging.
+With large hematomas, there is rarely significant confusion as to the correct diagnosis.
+In smaller lesions, especially when there is associated parenchymal injury (e.g. cerebral contusions, traumatic subarachnoid blood, concurrent subdural hematoma) the diagnosis can be more challenging.

 - 1. Al-Nakshabandi NA.
 The swirl sign.
 Radiology.
 2001;218 (2): 433.
 Radiology (full text) - Pubmed citation